 I think that this school is great.
 My children enjoy going here.
 Not to mention there amazing wrestling program.

 Delavan-Darien High School is a public high school in Town of Delavan.
 The principal of Delavan-Darien High School is Mark Schmitt.
-758 students go to Delavan-Darien High School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+758 students go to Delavan-Darien High School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 14% of the Delavan-Darien High School students have "limited English proficiency."
 53% of the 758 students here have subsidized lunches.
-The student to teacher ratio at Delavan-Darien High School is 17:1.
+The ratio of students to teachers at Delavan-Darien High School is 17:1.
 Faith Christian School is one of the nearest high schools.

 - Theater drama

 |Native American or Native Alaskan||0.8%||%|

 |Students eligible for free or reduced-price lunch program||53%||62%|

 |Limited English proficiency||14%||25%|

 I've seen huge gains in administrative leadership.
 I have had 100% cooperation with all my children's needs - from extended illness issues to advanced placement courses.
 My oldest earned a very high score on college placement testing which in turn earned LOTS of scholarship funds from his private college.
 Also once there he is doing VERY well having been very well prepared by DDHS.

 There was a new schedule implemented this year that made the students take less classes.
 Also the AP and Fine Arts classes were booked at the same time.